 Near Chappell Hill in Washington County, Texas — The American South (West South Central)

 Location.
-30° 7.767′ N, 96° 16.835′ W. Marker is near Chappell Hill, Texas, in Washington County.
-Marker is on Chadwick-Hogan Road (County Highway 87) 0.7 miles west of Nicholson Lake Road, on the left when traveling west.
-The marker is located on the west side of the front gate to the Atkinson Cemetery.
+30° 9.211′ N, 96° 15.644′ W. Marker is near Chappell Hill, Texas, in Washington County.
+Marker is on Old Chappell Hill Road, 0.7 miles north of Chestnut Street (Farm to Market Road 2447), on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Chappell Hill TX 77426, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on January 19, 2021.
-It was originally submitted on January 19, 2021, by James Hulse of Medina, Texas.
-This page has been viewed 30 times since then.
-Photos: 1, 2, 3, 4. submitted on January 19, 2021, by James Hulse of Medina, Texas. • J. Makali Bruton was the editor who published this page.
+This page was last revised on September 27, 2020.
+It was originally submitted on September 27, 2020, by James Hulse of Medina, Texas.
+This page has been viewed 111 times since then and 9 times this year.
+Photos: 1, 2. submitted on September 27, 2020, by James Hulse of Medina, Texas. • J. Makali Bruton was the editor who published this page.